-Prerequisite: 1.0 FCE at the 300-level in ARC courses Breadth Requirements: Society and its Institutions (3) Enrolment Limits: This course is open to Daniels Faculty students and to students outside of the Faculty
+Prerequisite: 1.0 credit at the 300-level in ARC courses Breadth Requirements: Society and its Institutions (3) Enrolment Limits: This course is open to Daniels Faculty students and to students outside of the Faculty

-ARC453H1: Advanced Topics in the History and Theory of Urbanism
+ARC453H1 - Advanced Topics in the History and Theory of Urbanism

 Examination of an advanced topic in the history and theory of urbanism.
 The focus of the course changes depending on the instructors research specialty as well as current issues.

-Prerequisite: 1.0 FCE at the 300-level in ARC courses Breadth Requirements: Society and its Institutions (3) Enrolment Limits: This course is open to Daniels Faculty students and to students outside of the Faculty
+Prerequisite: 1.0 credit at the 300-level in ARC courses Breadth Requirements: Society and its Institutions (3) Enrolment Limits: This course is open to Daniels Faculty students and to students outside of the Faculty

-ARC456H1: Senior Seminar in History and Theory (Research)
+ARC456H1 - Senior Seminar in History and Theory (Research)

-Through individual and group efforts, students will address a collective topic of critical importance to the disciplines of architecture, landscape architecture, and urban design within areas of faculty expertise.
+Through individual and group efforts, students will address various topics of critical importance to the disciplines of architecture, landscape architecture, and urban design pursuing individual research projects within areas of faculty expertise.

-Prerequisite: 2.0 FCE from ARC351H1, ARC352H1, ARC353H1, ARC354H1, ARC355H1, ARC356H1, ARC357H1, VIS330H1, VIS332H1, with a final average of 80% and permission of the director
+Prerequisite: 2.0 credits from ARC351H1, ARC352H1, ARC353H1, ARC353H1, ARC355H1, ARC356H1, ARC357H1, VIS330H1, VIS332H1, with a final average of 80% and permission of the Program Director.
+Breadth Requirements: Creative and Cultural Representations (1)